"I float in liquid gardens from as far away as Jupiter sulpher mines"

 7. “In From The Storm” - Alternate studio recording.
 Very similar to the "Cry Of Love"/"First Rays" version.

-8. “All God’s Children” - An unknown and uncirculated recording from a June 1970 session.
-Begins nicely but doesn't really go anywhere.
+8. “All God’s Children”- An unknown and uncirculated recording from a June 1970 session.
+Begins nicely and after a slight lull it continues on with some fabulous soloing.

 9. “Red House” - Berkeley Community Theater, May 30, 1970 (previously seen on a CD in 1991 which was free with the Jimi Plays Berkeley videocassette (it was also in the shops on Radioactive Records in 2005).